wagenadl/notedeln/docs/source/whyeln.rst

 .. [#f4] You can write an annotation onto a previous entry, e.g., to
          point out a factual error, or to link to a follow-up notebook entry.
-Such annotations are typeset in a special color and i         automatically dated, so the historical record is clearly preserved.
+Such annotations are typeset in a special color and automatically dated, so the historical record is clearly preserved.

 .. [#f3] NotedELN on its own cannot be relied on to fully guarantee